kkirchheim/mchad/README.md

 ## Setup
 This repository is a fork of the [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), so you might want to read their excellent instructions on how to use this software stack.
+Most of the implemented methods and datasets are taken from [pytorch-ood](https://gitlab.com/kkirchheim/pytorch-ood).

 First, create a python virtual environment, install dependencies, and add the `src`  directory to your python path.